Starbucks VIA Review

-This coffee is instant and tastes like it, though it's better than many other brands on the market.
+This coffee is instant and tastes like it, though it's better than many other brands on the market and there are a lot of varieties available.
 Individual packets carry finely ground coffee that can be dissolved in water for a sort-of fresh brew with no grinds whatsoever to clean up afterward.
 One huge plus is that this even works in cold water, so if you don't want to bring a stove or run out of fuel, your morning cup can still be kinda tasty and satisfying.

 Starbucks says that VIA retains a smooth, quality flavor despite being instant — and we found that this isn't a total fabrication!
 The flavor certainly does not compare to freshly brewed coffee by literally any other means, but the taste-to-weight ratio of these tiny packets is excellent.
 If your only choice is no coffee or instant, this will do.

 One thing we liked about VIA is how many different roast profiles and blends are available.
 From very dark to decently light to sweet and flavored, VIA has something for everyone.
 We tasted the Italian Roast, French Roast, Pike Place Roast, Veranda Blend, and the single origin Colombian.
 The lightest roast of that bunch was the Veranda Blend, so for the coffee connoisseurs out there that can't stand that burnt rubber-taste of very dark coffee, try the Veranda.
-We found it to be surprisingly pleasant, especially for an instant coffee.
+Or go with a single origin from First Ascent if you really value your taste buds — it's worth the extra dollars.

 Ease of Use